The Xooa API gateway exposes always-on, permanent, cloud API endpoints for Custom Smart Contracts, XLDB, and Xooa Managed Smart Contracts.

 Create an election or referendum and collect votes on your private ledger.
 Your identities are the electorate and each has their own API key.

-Get blockchain metrics (such as block height, transaction details) from your blockchain ledger (read & try)
+Get blockchain metrics (such as block height, transaction details, and world state) from your blockchain ledger. (read & try)

 Fetch the status and result of a previously queued API call.
 Use the Result Id provided in the response of the API request submitted.